joshcirre/bookmarket/docs/workos-mcp-auth.md

-# WorkOS AuthKit for MCP Authentication
+# WorkOS AuthKit vs Laravel Passport for MCP Authentication

-A guide for Laravel developers considering WorkOS AuthKit as their OAuth provider for MCP (Model Context Protocol) servers, instead of Laravel Passport.
+A guide for Laravel developers choosing between WorkOS AuthKit and Laravel Passport for MCP (Model Context Protocol) authentication.

 ## The Scenario